Philippines CR1 and IR1 Spouse Visa Guide

 The petition package is mailed to USCIS.

-Spouse Visa applications go to Chicago, Dallas or Phoenix
+Spouse Visa applications go to Chicago or Phoenix

 At the destination USCIS service center your case is reviewed and processed.